 - Profile tags can be applied manually.
 Attributes, on the contrary, gather the data automatically and feed it into the profile.
 In order for a profile to have a tag, a user must apply the tag.
 Alternatively, if a file containing profile data is uploaded, they can be tagged in advance.

 Events are visitors' behavioural data.
+They're divided between Response Data, Achievements and Website Interactions.

 This data can be recorded from an online action like completing an online purchase, logging in, a page view, etc. or from an offline action like completing a purchase in a physical store and using their member's card or attending a seminar where they are required to check-in.
+Also, Achievements will be recorded in Profiles that go through a Marketing Automation flows that contain an Achievement node, after reaching the node.

 For more information about profile event data, go here.